 - other general chemicals (for example, cleaning products)

-- metal and other residues from burnt household appliances
+- metal and other residues from burnt household appliances; and

-Further information on protecting yourself when returning to a bushfire-affected property is available on the Department of Health website.
+Further information on protecting yourself when returning to a bushfire-affected property is available from the Department of Health.

 VBA bushfire resources

 - Victoria's bushfire mapping system (PDF, 409.78 KB)

 - Private bushfire shelters (bushfire bunkers) (PDF, 424.19 KB)